mcritz/Coffee-Code-Of-Conduct/README.md

 **Hosts and admins have the responsibility to provide a physically safe environment** including, but not limited to:

+- Maintaining a high standard of behavior for ourselves as hosts and admins.
+We set an example for everyone.
+- Be clear and impartial about application of the Code of Conduct.
+We hold our friends and relations to the same standard as others.
 - Choosing safe and healthy venues for events
 - Believing people when they report abuse, harassment, or unsafe feelings
 - Address concerns with appropriate action taken promptly.
 Examples:
-    - Be clear and impartial about application of the Code of Conduct
     - Warn that a given behavior is in violation of this Code of Conduct
     - Informing someone their presence is unwelcome and ask them to leave
     - Barring participation of people who have violated the Code of Conduct in a reasonable manner